 It must be underlined that energy efficiency (reduction in energy used per unit of production) is not the same as reducing absolute energy use.

 FuelsEurope wants the EU to adopt a single, cost-effective, long‐term trajectory for carbon abatement.
-The EU 2030 framework should include a transparent roadmap to reach a consistent carbon abatement cost shared throughout the economy.
 The Commission should seek to avoid overlaps with existing legislation, as these interfere with efforts to find cost-effective, market-driven solutions.

 Energy Efficiency Obligation Schemes (EEOS)